 Knowledgeable Lawyer Helping Build Your DMV Hearing Defense

-One of the more devastating immediate effects of a DUI is that you can lose your license in just 10 days.
+One of the more devastating immediate effects of a DUI is that you can lose your license in just ten days.
 With your ability to make it to work and continue supporting your family on the line, acting quickly is always in your best interest.